Energy-Efficient Proactive Caching with Multipath Routing: System Model

 \subsection{Optimization Model}

-In this subsection, we consider two delivery modes, i.e. the multicast and the unicast mode.
-For modelling simplification, the following optimization models are under the assumption that the user's interested content is already known, which indicates $\rho_{kn}$ becomes a binary indicator to bridge user $k$ and content $n$.
+In this subsection, we consider two types of content delivery mode, i.e. the multicast and the unicast mode.
+For modelling simplification purposes, the following optimization models are under the assumption that the user's interested content is already known, which indicates $\rho_{kn}$ becomes a binary indicator to bridge user $k$ and content $n$.
 The user preference prediction has been extensively studied in the context of caching, such as \cite{chen2018caching} and \cite{ren2019incentivized}, and this technique is beyond the scope as well as complimentary of this paper.
 The influence of the predicted accuracy on system energy consumption is discussed in Section \ref{sec:numerical}.
+Moreover, in this paper we focus on delay-insensitive requests, such as non real-time HTTP video downloading and video on demand services.
+Therefore, the latency constraint for energy-efficient caching is not considered in the following models and would be studied as a future work.